MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Third-party observability tooling can be used to reduce this burden, providing a way to interface directly with and evaluate raw monitoring data.
 However, even with the use of third-party observability solutions, the process to build and use a health model remains complex and requires significant engineering investment as well as bespoke code.

 Until recently, third-party tooling was most feasible way to approach modeling the health of Azure applications.
-But that all changed with the release of health model capabilites within Azure Monitor.
+But that all changed with the release of health model capabilities within Azure Monitor.

 Azure Monitor health models enable you to natively construct and interact with health models in Azure.
 These capabilities expose health as a core data tenet under Azure Monitor.
 You can now natively use health as the basis for consistent and expedited operations within your Azure applications.